usethesource/flybytes/README.md

-# Flybytes - intermediate abstract programming language for fast generation of JVM bytecode
+# Flybytes - intermediate abstract programming language for JVM bytecode analysis, manipulation and generation

 Flybytes is an intermediate language towards JVM bytecode generation for Rascal-based compilers of Domain Specific Languages and Programming Languages.
+It is has forward and reverse engineering features, such that analyzing JVM bytecode can be done symbolically.

 ### Context: